Skip to content

 AT&T's brochure of its new Basking Ridge Facility

-As AT&T was anchoring itself in the suburbs, Basking Ridge’s residential growth took off at an unprecedented rate compared to nearby towns, bringing with it a new type of residents: families moving from the cities to the suburbs looking for a better quality of life.
+As AT&T was anchoring itself in the suburbs, Basking Ridge’s residential growth took off at an unprecedented rate compared to nearby towns, bringing a new type of residents: families moving from the cities to the suburbs looking for a better quality of life.

 Everything looked consistent until Bernards Township broke the trend with an exponential growth period.
-See the growth post 1975 above.
+See the growth post-1975 above.
 Source: Mr. Local History

 #2 – President Calvin Coolidge Selects the former Knollcroft Farm at Lyons for New Jersey’s First Veterans Administration Hospital